CAFS-bioinformatics/P_RNA_scaffolder/README.md

 (2)The program requires SAM files as input file.
 HISAT2 or BWA should be installed on the system.<p>
 (3)P_RNA_scaffolder has been tested and is supported on Linux.<p>
 <b>INPUT FILES</b><p>
 (1)The SAM files are necessary for scaffolding.
 In eukaryotes, the SAM file was generated using HISAT2 program.
-In prokaryotes, the paired-end RNA-seq reads were aligned to the contigs using BWA program. <p>
+In prokaryotes, the paired-end RNA-seq reads were aligned to the contigs using BWA program.<p>
 (i)Take human contigs and RNA-seq reads as an eukaryote example.
 The alignment of RNA-seq reads could be performed as follows: <p>
-hisat2-build contigs.fa human_hisat <p>
+<I>hisat2-build contigs.fa human_hisat</I><p>
 hisat2 -x human_hisat -1 read_1.fq -2 read_2.fq -k 3 -p 10 --pen-noncansplice 1000000 -S input.sam <p>
 where read_1.fq and read_2.fq are the fastq files of two ends of RNA-seq reads. <p>
 -k 3 means report up to 3 alignments per read. <p>